-When I was 17 years old I spent most of my savings on a plane ticket to Mexico.
-I didn't consult with my parents.
+When I was 17 years old I spent my savings on a plane ticket to Mexico.

 In Mexico City I retraced the life of Frida Kahlo and gorged on street tacos.
-I sat at Leon Trotsky's desk, people-watched in the Zocalo, walked around the Aztec Templo Mayor, and stood before Our Lady of Guadalupe.
-I visited Teotihuancan.
+I sat at Leon Trotsky's desk, people-watched in the Zocalo, walked around the Aztec Templo Mayor, stood before Our Lady of Guadalupe, and visited Teotihuancan.
 I rode a bus to Taxco where I bought heavy silver rings embedded with colourful stones.
 I stopped in Acapulco to swim in the ocean.
 By Oaxaca, I was addicted to travel.

-We arrived early and before setting off for the Mayan ruins outside of Palenque, I was tasked with securing a room.
-It was Christmas and there weren't many people in town.
-Wrapped in my blanket, I walked from hostel to hostel.
-Everywhere was booked and I was delighted by the idea of a girl named Maria wrapped in blue walking from inn to inn on Christmas in search of a bed.
+The bus arrived early, and before setting off for the Mayan ruins outside of Palenque, I was tasked with securing a room.
+It was Christmas and the town felt empty.
+I walked from hostel to hostel; everywhere was booked, but I was enamoured by the idea of a girl named Maria wrapped in blue, searching for a bed.

 The photo is me (when I went by my middle name Maria) at Monte Alban in Oaxaca.